-Different sources recommend varying methods for burying the statue.
+Different sources recommend what statue do you bury to sell a house.
 Here’s a look at a few common, yet conflicting, instructions on where, and how to bury St. Joseph:

 - Upside down, near the ‘For Sale’ sign